AmjedAyoub/TriviaGame/README.md

 # TriviaGame

 ## Overview
-***Full-stack application*** designed for word guessing game, for players to guess a word that has been chosen from a dataset.
+***Full-stack application*** designed for Trivia game, for players to guess the correct answer that has been chosen from an API.

 ## Getting Started
 These instructions will get you a copy of the project on your local machine.